 Training Requirements to Be a Teacher's Aide

 Teacher's aides, also called teacher's assistants, assist teachers in the classroom.
 Most often found in elementary schools and special education centers, teacher's aides help with tasks like attendance, grading, preparing classroom materials and supervising field trips.
+Teacher's aides are hired with a high school diploma in some districts; however, most aides require an associate's degree or two years of college.
 Many teacher's aides receive their career training on-the-job, though educational programs are available.

 Unlike teachers, teacher's aides are not always required to have an undergraduate degree and often receive the bulk of their training on-the-job.
-A high school diploma may be enough to get a job as a teacher's aide in some districts, but those who earn a college degree often have better opportunities for advancement.
+A high school diploma may be enough to get a job as a teacher's aide in some districts, but most earn at least an associate's degree.
 On-the-job training typically covers learning the rules and operating procedures of their school, computer and AV equipment training, record keeping and classroom material preparation.

 Prospective teaching assistants who wish to enter a formal education program have several options to choose from.
 Some of the more common paths include a teacher's aide certificate or associate degrees in paraprofessional education or child development.